-When I think of starting a music lesson business in 2020 in comparison to when I started teaching piano lessons way back in 2007, I cringe.
-There are a lot of positive benefits like the ease of getting your name out there with free services such as social media and your website, however it can be very challenging learning to use those platforms effectively so that you can reap the benefits.
+When I think of starting a music lesson business in 2020 in comparison to when I started teaching piano lessons way back in 2007, I just think about how different so many things are.
+There are a lot of positive changes like the ease of getting your name out there with free services such as social media and your website, however it can be very challenging learning to use those platforms effectively so that you can reap the benefits.

 Also in comparison to 2007, again because of social media I have become informed with so many conferences and business groups to join!
 That has been terrific because I don’t feel as lonely teaching music lessons.I can connect with other music teachers through social media and also other business owners.